Adobe (NASDAQ:ADBE) Issues Q4 2022 Earnings Guidance

 Adobe Stock Performance

-Adobe (NASDAQ:ADBE – Get Rating) last announced its quarterly earnings data on Thursday, September 15th.
-The software company reported $2.63 earnings per share (EPS) for the quarter, missing the consensus estimate of $2.65 by ($0.02).
-The firm had revenue of $4.43 billion during the quarter, compared to analyst estimates of $4.44 billion.
-Adobe had a net margin of 28.00% and a return on equity of 36.49%.
-The business’s quarterly revenue was up 12.6% compared to the same quarter last year.
-During the same period in the prior year, the firm posted $2.65 earnings per share.
-On average, sell-side analysts predict that Adobe will post 11.1 earnings per share for the current year.
+Adobe (NASDAQ:ADBE – Get Rating) last posted its quarterly earnings results on Thursday, September 15th.
+The software company reported $2.63 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $2.65 by ($0.02).
+Adobe had a return on equity of 36.49% and a net margin of 28.00%.
+The firm had revenue of $4.43 billion for the quarter, compared to the consensus estimate of $4.44 billion.
+During the same period in the previous year, the company posted $2.65 EPS.
+Adobe’s quarterly revenue was up 12.6% compared to the same quarter last year.
+Analysts predict that Adobe will post 11.12 earnings per share for the current year.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-Somerville Kurt F increased its position in Adobe by 79.1% during the 1st quarter.
-Somerville Kurt F now owns 1,583 shares of the software company’s stock worth $721,000 after purchasing an additional 699 shares in the last quarter.
-Founders Financial Securities LLC boosted its holdings in Adobe by 8.9% in the 1st quarter.
-Founders Financial Securities LLC now owns 1,548 shares of the software company’s stock worth $705,000 after acquiring an additional 127 shares during the period.
-SS&H Financial Advisors Inc. purchased a new position in Adobe in the 1st quarter worth approximately $653,000.
-Walleye Capital LLC purchased a new position in Adobe in the 2nd quarter worth approximately $639,000.
-Finally, Red Wave Investments LLC boosted its holdings in Adobe by 19.8% in the 1st quarter.
-Red Wave Investments LLC now owns 1,178 shares of the software company’s stock worth $537,000 after acquiring an additional 195 shares during the period.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in ADBE.
+Worth Asset Management LLC purchased a new stake in Adobe in the first quarter valued at $101,000.
+Resurgent Financial Advisors LLC purchased a new stake in shares of Adobe in the 1st quarter valued at $202,000.
+Delphia USA Inc. raised its holdings in shares of Adobe by 34.4% in the 1st quarter.
+Delphia USA Inc. now owns 586 shares of the software company’s stock valued at $267,000 after buying an additional 150 shares during the period.
+Plancorp LLC raised its holdings in shares of Adobe by 9.4% in the 1st quarter.
+Plancorp LLC now owns 643 shares of the software company’s stock valued at $293,000 after buying an additional 55 shares during the period.
+Finally, Interchange Capital Partners LLC raised its holdings in shares of Adobe by 44.1% in the 1st quarter.
+Interchange Capital Partners LLC now owns 817 shares of the software company’s stock valued at $372,000 after buying an additional 250 shares during the period.
 Institutional investors and hedge funds own 80.75% of the company’s stock.

 Adobe Company Profile